Wondering how to make canned green beans taste better? Try these 11 easy tricks to make your green beans taste deliciously homemade.

 10. Caramelized Garlic

 Garlic is so strong and pungent, and when you caramelize it in butter, oh boy!
-It packs a ton of flavor that will make your canned beans to die for.
+It packs a ton of flavor that will make your canned green beans to die for.

 To caramelize the garlic, just cook it in melted butter and olive oil.
 Once it’s browned, add in the beans and flavor with salt and pepper.

 Cook for 10 minutes and add a handful of parmesan cheese.

 Whether it’s fresh or frozen corn, the sweet and juicy golden kernels will offset your beans’ canned flavor.

 You can also throw in some carrots and peas for a colorful stir fry.
 It makes a delicious side dish to any entrée!